pupilfirst/wd201-scripts/user-authentication/associations-adding-owners-to-todo/README.md

 ```
 Here, we've defined that, every `Todo` belongs to an `User`.

 That's it, in this lesson, we've successfully defined all associations.
-See you in next video.
+See you in the next video.